pulakk/blog/remote-camera/index.md

 This gives rise to a multitude of possibilies and you might end up in a sea of trial and error for hours before figuring out the right configuration for your modem.

-### Conclusion
+### Wrapping up
 If you are able to access your router through the internet, connecting to your camera is just a matter of forwarding ports and changing firewall rules in the router.

-I had faced the same problems on my end, starting with clueless guesses on the choice of the router and the camera and spending hours figuring out solutions for all these problems.
-Hopefully this tutorial should either straighten up the process for you or scare you away from the humongous difficulty of setting up and accessing a single camera through the internet or both.
-Either way my purpose is served.
+**I had faced the same problems on my end, starting with clueless guesses on the choice of the router and the camera and spending hours figuring out solutions for all these problems.
+Hopefully this tutorial should either straighten up the process for you or scare you away from the humongous difficulty of setting up and accessing a single camera through the internet.
+Either way my purpose is served.**

 ## Tutorial